DANA FRICK, GATEWAY ACADEMY ADMINISTRATOR

 RAUL CORNEJO – FACILITIES MANAGER

-In July 2011, Raul Cornejo and his wife Claudia entered a new door of ministry at Gateway Military Academy.
+In July 2011, Raul Cornejo and his wife Claudia entered a new door of ministry at Gateway Boys Academy.
 Raul serves as a Biblical counselor to a number of assigned students as well as the Facilities Manager for our facility

 Raul Cornejo is a native of Baldwin Park, California.
 Although his single mother took him to church faithfully, as a teenager Raul began to drink alcohol and loved to party with friends.
 But at the age of 19, a fun lifestyle had progressed to a meth addiction which would drive his life for the next 10 years.
 This addiction tore Raul’s life to pieces and brought him to the brink of homelessness.
 He recalls the moment when he fell to his knees and cried out to God.
 God’s answer was clear- “Rise up, take hold, and do not give up!”